nina-rao/HLT/README.md

 ### Text Classification
 This [assignment](https://github.com/nina-rao/HLT/blob/main/TextClassification.pdf) explores using sklearn to run Naïve Bayes, Logistic Regression, Neural Networks for text classification on a dataset.

+### ACL Paper Summary
+This is a [summary](https://github.com/nina-rao/HLT/blob/main/ACL%20Paper%20Summary.pdf) of the paper "Improving the Generalizability of Depression Detection by Leveraging Clinical Questionnaires" (Nguyen et al., ACL 2022).